Co-UDlabs/sewer_defects/README.md

 5. Perform camera calibration using OpenCV's `calibrateCamera` function.
 6. Print the camera matrix and distortion coefficients obtained from the calibration process.

-### Usage

-To use the Box Model, you need to provide the following inputs:

-- `input_path`: The path to the folder containing still images or the video file.
-- `object_width`: The width of the rectangular object in real-world units.
-- `object_height`: The height of the rectangular object in real-world units.

-Make sure to have a text file named `box_coordinates.txt` in the same directory as the images or the video file.
-The text file should contain the label information for each image or video frame in the format: `filename x0 y0 width height`.
-Each line represents one frame, where:
-- `filename`: The name of the image file or the frame number of the video.
-- `x0`: Relative position of the box's center along the x-axis (0.0 to 1.0).
-- `y0`: Relative position of the box's center along the y-axis (0.0 to 1.0).
-- `width`: Relative width of the box (0.0 to 1.0).
-- `height`: Relative height of the box (0.0 to 1.0).

-Run the `calibrate_camera_with_box` function, passing the required inputs, to perform camera calibration.

 ## Checkerboard Model

 The Checkerboard Model performs camera calibration using a checkerboard pattern.
 The calibration process involves the following steps: